Tuya-Community/tuya-iotos-embeded-demo-ble-angle-calc/README.md

 ## Overview

 This demo shows you how to use the attitude calculation component and view the result via a serial communication tool.
 This demo application is developed based on Tuya's low power Bluetooth module and the Bluetooth Low Energy SDK.
 You can create a prototype of a smart product on the [Tuya IoT Development Platform](https://iot.tuya.com/) and control it by using the Smart Life app.
 This demo uses the interface provided by the MPU6050 driver component to drive the MPU6050 to acquire the acceleration and angular velocity.
-You and find it from [tuya-iotos-embedded-demo-ble-mpu6050](https://github.com/Tuya-Community/tuya-iotos-embeded-demo-ble-mpu6050).
+You can find it from [tuya-iotos-embedded-demo-ble-mpu6050](https://github.com/Tuya-Community/tuya-iotos-embeded-demo-ble-mpu6050).

 <br>